AMAP-ML/UniVG-R1/README.md

 <img width="650" alt="image" src="figs/pipeline.jpg">
 </div>

+## 🔥 Demo
+We provide an online demo on [🤗Huggingface](https://huggingface.co/spaces/SuleBai/UniVG-R1) for convenience.

+If you want to test locally, you can use the `demo.py`.

 ## 🛠️ Installation
 Our code is based on [VLM-R1](https://github.com/om-ai-lab/VLM-R1), please follow their instrcutions to set up the environment.
 ```bash